Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Wouldn't a basket of Easter Eggs be enough related to the Easter Bunny bringing the eggs, and then have whatever food you would normally have.

 Let your daughter peel your hard boiled eggs before dying them then make deviled eggs from the colorful eggs.
 I use a cold food coloring dye completely safe.
 Put the yolks and all other ingredients in a plastic ziploc bag and let her squish it into the filling, cut a small tip off one corner and let her fill the eggs.
 They may be a little messy but after all Easter is all about the children and family.
-An Easter Bunny cake is simple to make by baking a 9x13 cake.
-Check out my blog as I will post pictures of the pattern today.
-Have fun.

 Getting your 4 year old involved in making the meal might be as much fun as anything for her.
 How about helping her make muffins or an easy salad both of which I will post recipes for on my blog for all.